pydemic/covid-19/README.rst

 This is a Python library that simulates COVID-19 outbreaks.
 The main focus is on Brazil, but it includes demographic data about other countries and can be adapted with relative ease.
-This library implements the RSEICHA model (yet to be published, we will link the preprint here).
-One version, `covid.models.RSEICHADemografic` considers demographic information and the other, `covid.models.RSEICHA` just uses generic compartments.
+This library implements the SEICHAR model (yet to be published, we will link the preprint here).
+One version, `covid.models.SEICHARDemografic` considers demographic information and the other, `covid.models.RSEICHA` just uses generic compartments.

 Usage